GPGN-268/GPGN268-CORE/assignments/filesystem-activity.md

 ### ✅ To do
- - Chose a directory on your computer that is at least three levels below your home.
+ - Choose a directory on your computer that is at least three levels below your home.
 Make a sketch of your filesystem (either on paper or on a tablet).
 If you do it on paper, take a picture of it.
  - Open the terminal, and navigate to the directory that you chose.
 Then do the following:
 	1. Run `pwd`
 	2. Type `history` and hit return